CoderRocha/cooking-master/README.md

 # Cooking Master

-"Cooking Master" is a simple app project created by me, Guilherme Rocha, to understand more the process of creating a React Application from the ground up, utilizing many of the React features, such as "React Hooks", and more about local databases using "json-server".
+"Cooking Master" is a simple app project created by me, Guilherme Rocha, to understand more the process of creating a React Application from the ground up, utilizing many of the React features, such as "React Hooks", and more about local and realtime databases using 'json-server' and 'Firebase'.
+Also, the project is currently using Firebase 'Realtime Database' to store data, but initially, it was created to run with local databases with "json-server".

 # How to run the app correctly?